gmiam/untienots/README.md

 * Set up the cluster with all the new features needed
 * Create the new database in it
 * Migrate all the stateless content (workload)
 * If possible interrupt all the write operations in the database.
-This can be achieved at API Management level for example by directly sending back gracefull errors on methodes which will need to write in the database.
+This can be achieved at API Management level for example by directly sending back graceful errors on methods which will need to write in the database.
 If not possible respond to all requests with a maintenance status
 * Migrate all the datas
 * Redirect requests to the new workload at load balancer level if we use the same infrastructure or at DNS level if not (be careful here, DNS entries have a TTL in each DNS server, therefore the change may take some time to reflect)
 * Reactivate all API methods which need write access in the database